-When your child first learned to walk, he probably strutted around all day with a wide, swaybacked gait, his stomach jutting out in front.
+When your child first learned to walk, she probably strutted around all day with a wide, swaybacked gait, her stomach jutting out in front.
 As she gets

 Carry a toy in one arm while getting around

-- Reach above his head
+Reach above her head

-Look up when he walks
+Look up when she walks

 Turn and squat

-FYI: Learning to walk barefoot is ideal.
+Learning to walk barefoot is ideal.
 As your toddler learns to walk, his bare toes will grip the ground and build up his arches.
 He needs shoes only to

 protect his feet from cold or rough surfaces.